aniketrajpure/Park-Vision/README.md

-# Park-Vision
+# Park Vision

- Park Vision represents an advanced real-time parking management system employing YOLOv5 for accurate car detection.
-Developed as part of our final-year studies, it includes a sophisticated React.js dashboard for real-time monitoring of parking spaces
+Park Vision is a real-time parking system that utilizes YOLOv5 for car detection.
+It features a React.js dashboard for monitoring parking spaces.
+This project was developed during our final year studies.

+## Demo

+You can access the live demo [here](https://parkvision-35677.web.app/).

+## Environment

+Please note that a CUDA environment is required to run Park Vision with a dedicated GPU for optimal performance.